joekelly10/plump-gpt/README.md

 ```

+# y tho?

+Two high-level goals:

+1. **Understanding**: Develop procedural knowledge of LLM technology through play ("Feel the AGI")
+2. **Utility**: Use Plump GPT as an everyday thinking tool ("Fatten your thoughts")

-# Please Note
+# Notes

-Plump GPT is a personal project and I originally had no intention of sharing it, so this isn't meant to be polished, production ready code.
-I use it a lot, as a daily thinking tool, and I could probably be persuaded to develop it properly, but it works for my needs as is and I'm currently focusing on other things!
+Plump GPT is a personal project that I originally had no intention of sharing, so this isn't meant to be polished, production ready code.
+I use it a lot as a daily thinking tool, and I could probably be persuaded to develop it properly, but it works for my needs as is, and I'm currently focusing on other things!

-Svelte 5 and responsive design would be a start... 😂
+Svelte 5 and some responsive design would be a start... 😂